 Install Mautic on a stand-alone server, as described earlier, yet under a subdomain of your main domain name.
 Now Mautic will place cookies on the browser of the visitor as the first party.
 This is because subdomains and top-level domains are considered as being from the ‘same-origin’.

 If your website name is: thebestwordpresstheme.com, then you could install Mautic on a stand-alone VPS server, yet use the subdomain name: mautic.thebestwordpresstheme.com (or whatever your preference is).

 This article does not go into the details (actual configuration of servers, PHP, Cron jobs, etc.) of installing Mautic.
 I wanted to avoid this post becoming some kind of ‘ultimate guide to installing Mautic on Digitalocean and Linode‘.
 However, I might go into more detail in a future article.

 For now, I hope these guidelines will steer you in the right direction and help you avoid the headaches that many users (often unnecessarily) experience.

-Edit: I recently wrote an easy to follow Mautic installation guide.
+Edit: I recently wrote an easy-to-follow Mautic installation guide.
 It shows you exactly how to install Mautic on a Digitalocean Ubuntu server.
 If you’re interested in using Mautic self-hosted Mautic for marketing and email automation, be sure to check that article out.
-It goes through a relatively simple step by step process that will install Mautic.
+It goes through a relatively simple step-by-step process that will install Mautic.